Pressure Point Applications

 Healing Energy Work

-Acupressure Points are effective at channeling healing energy.
+Pressure Points, also known as Acupressure Points, are effective at channeling healing energy.
 This is because the electrical resistance on the surface of the skin is lessened at these places.
 Therefore, the most potent healing energy work uses Acupressure Points to improve health and well-being.

 Ancient Asian health wisdom recognized that a life energy exists everywhere and connects all living things.
 In Traditional Chinese Medicine (TCM), this life energy is called Qi or Chi, and in Japan, it is known as Ki.
 Yoga practices refer to the life force as prana.
 All these terms refer to the same energy in our bodies and in nature.